 The latest news from the British Embassy for UK nationals living in France.

-For your information, please find below the latest update from the British Government on UK citizens’ rights in France:
+For your information, please find below the latest update from the British Government on Visas and Residency for UK nationals living or moving to France:

-- UK nationals with a European carte de séjour (even if it is marked “permanent”, or has no expiry date)
+- with a European carte de séjour (even if it is marked “permanent”, or has no expiry date)

-- UK nationals without a European carte de séjour (it is currently optional to have one)
+- without a European carte de séjour (it was previously optional)

-- UK nationals married to or PACSed to (in a civil partnership with) EU nationals
+- married to or in a civil partnership with (known as PACSed) FR or other EU nationals